sjtushaox3/sjtushaox3.github.io/_pages/about.md

 I will pursue a Ph.D. in Information and Communication Engineering at SJTU starting from 2026.

 My research interests include:
-- Massive Coded Random Access
+- Information Theory
-- Information theory
+- AI for Wireless Communication
-- ISAC
+- Multiple Access
-- AI for wireless communication
+- Integrated Sensing and Communication.

 ---